Avassophia/Iunoia-ML-/README.md

 * The simulator in `predictor.py` is still active as a fallback
 * The ML model overrides simulator outputs when available
-* Designed for easy upgrade to cloud deployment (e.g., Azure ML)
+* Designed for easy upgrade to cloud deployment

 ---

-## License

-Internal / TBD